kubernetes-sigs/gateway-api/geps/x.md

 **Q**: _Doesn't direct policy attachment make things better?_

+**A**: Not really, no. Direct policy attachment is still spooky action at a distance, so it doesn't really make things markedly better.

-**A**: Not really, no. The only real effect is that if you use direct policy attachment, you can’t land in a scenario that I considered but didn’t write
-about: in that one, Julian tries to tweak the RetryPolicy to disable the retries for `baker` alone, but runs afoul of an override installed by Jasmine from the cluster-ops team, which Julian doesn’t have permission to change… so he literally can’t even turn them off.
+(That said, direct policy attachment _does_ sidestep a specific very unpleasant scenario that I considered but didn’t write about.
+In that one, Julian tries to tweak the RetryPolicy to disable the retries for just the `baker` workload, but runs afoul of an override installed by Jasmine from the cluster-ops team, which Julian doesn’t have permission to even see... so he has to infer the existence of the override he can't see, and he can't do anything about it.)

 **Q**: _OK, so isn’t this really just a retry thing?
 It’s not like all policies can affect things so broadly._

-**A**: Stating the obvious here: the whole point of policy attachment is to set policy.
-By definition, policy has very broad capabilities.
-Retry is actually a fairly narrow function: suppose the attached policy was a WAF which was intentionally applied on every namespace (gotta protect everything!), and Jasmine mistakenly changed its configuration?
+**A**: To state the obvious, the whole point of policy attachment is to set policy -- and by definition, policy has very broad capabilities.
+Retry is actually a fairly _narrow_ function: suppose the attached policy was instead a WAF which was intentionally applied on every namespace (gotta protect everything!), and Jasmine mistakenly changed its configuration?
 That could affect everything in the entire cluster – possibly only a week after Jasmine made the change, when the WAF gets an update that interacts poorly with the configuration change.

 **Q**: _Dude, c’mon.
 That’s Jasmine and the WAF shooting themselves in the foot, not a problem with policy attachment._

 **A**: You’re right that policy attachment didn’t cause the retry issue we looked at first, nor would it cause the WAF problem above.
-But it does make it much harder for Jane (the human directly affected) to understand what’s happening so she can fix it.
-That’s the problem that I’m concerned about.
+What we're concerned about is that policy attachement _does_ make it much harder for Jane to understand what's happening so that she can fix it.
+That will have a real impact on real people.

-**Q**: _So you’re saying this is just impossible then, and you’re not listening to anything I ask._
+**Q**: _So you're just saying that everything is impossible and you're not listening to my questions._

-**A**: Well, most of your questions aren’t questions!
-But more importantly, see the next section.
+**A**: Well, most of your "questions" aren't questions! 🙂

+And we definitely think it's possible to do something about the situation;
+that's what this proposal is all about.